neondatabase/website/content/docs/manage/organizations.md

 - Any member can create a project under the organization's ownership.
 - Members cannot delete projects owned by the organization.
 They can only delete personal projects from their personal account (switch to personal account via breadcrumb).
-- Administrators can delete any project within the organization.
+- Admins can delete any project within the organization.

 ### Billing